Gray whale: Recent migration in Asian waters

-Gray whale at Aogashima, Izu Islands in March, 2017.
+Gray whale at Aogashima, Izu Islands on 11 March 2017.

 Even though South Korea put the most effort into conservation of the species among the Asian nations, there are no confirmed sightings along the Korean Peninsula or even in the Sea of Japan in recent years.

 The last confirmed record in Korean waters was the sighting of a pair off Bangeojin, Ulsan in 1977.
 Prior to this, the last was of catches of 5 animals off Ulsan in 1966.
 There was a possible sighting of a whale within the port of Samcheok in 2015.

 There had been 24 records along Chinese coasts including sighting, stranding, intended hunts, and bycatches since 1933.
-The last report of occurrence of the species in Chinese waters was of a stranded semi adult female in the Bohai Sea in 1996, and the only record in Chinese waters in the 21st century was of a fully-grown female being killed by entanglement in Pingtan, China in November, 2007.
+The last report of occurrence of the species in Chinese waters was of a stranded semi adult female in the Bohai Sea in 1996, and the only record in Chinese waters in the 21st century was of a fully-grown female being killed by entanglement in Pingtan, China in November 2007.
 DNA studies indicated that this individual might have originated from the eastern population rather than the western.

-Most notable observations of living whales after the 1980s were of 17 or 18 whales along Primorsky Krai in late October, 1989 (prior to this, a pair was reported swimming in the area in 1987), followed by the record of 14 whales in La Pérouse Strait on 13th, June in 1982 (in this strait, there was another sighting of a pair in October, 1987).
+Most notable observations of living whales after the 1980s were of 17 or 18 whales along Primorsky Krai in late October 1989 (prior to this, a pair was reported swimming in the area in 1987), followed by the record of 14 whales in La Pérouse Strait on 13th, June in 1982 (in this strait, there was another sighting of a pair in October 1987).
 In 2011, presences of gray whales were acoustically detected among pelagic waters in East China Sea between Chinese and Japanese waters.

 Since the mid-1990s, almost all the confirmed records of living animals in Asian waters were from Japanese coasts.
 There have been eight to fifteen sightings and stray records including unconfirmed sightings and re-sightings of the same individual, and one later killed by net-entanglement.
 The most notable of these observations are listed below: